 The links to the quarterly reports provide more detailed information, including which government officials the lobbyists contacted and what government action was being lobbied.

-San Francisco approved a sunshine law and has put online its listings for lobbyists.
+San Francisco has a sunshine law and has put online its listings for lobbyists.
 That's at: